vstraigis/vstraigis/README.md

 <h3 align="left">About Me:</h3>
 <p align="left">
 As a dedicated full-stack web developer and IT specialist from Lithuania, I bring your ideas to life with custom-built web solutions.
-With a hands-on Bachelor's degree in Information Technologies from Vilnius University and practical experience at IBM, I have honed a diverse skill set that encompasses the full lifecycle of web application development.
+With a hands-on Bachelor's degree in Information Technologies from Vilnius University and practical experience at IBM , I have honed a diverse skill set that encompasses the full lifecycle of web application development.
 Pursuing continuous learning, I keep abreast of the latest advancements in the field to ensure the delivery of cutting-edge and responsive web experiences.
 </p>

 - 🔭 Pursuing a Bachelor’s degree in **Information Technologies** at **Vilnius University**